edgell2021/Capstone/README.md

-# Weather Journal
+# Capstone Project

-Initial code provided by Udacity.
-This project requires one to create an asynchronous web app that uses Web API and user data to dynamically update the UI in a Weather Journal application.
-Used Udacity examples fund thoughout lesson as basis for answer.
+Initial code based on Project 3 & Project 4.
+This project requires you to build out a travel app that, at a minimum, obtains a desired trip location & date from the user, and displays weather and an image of the location using information obtained from external APIs.